In 2017, security finally got the awareness it needed. Now what?

 Now what?

-Security advocates finally seem to have the public's attention, and the hope is that people will take their advice more seriously, including lawmakers.
+Security advocates finally seem to have the public's attention, and the hope is that people -- including lawmakers -- will take their advice more seriously.

-Over the last year, Congress has held hearings on major breaches, proposed bills to help shore up shoddy IoT security, and investigated foreign hacking related to the presidential election.
+Over the last year, Congress has held hearings on major breaches, proposed bills to help shore up shoddy security for the internet of things, and investigated foreign hacking related to the 2016 presidential election.
 It's a good start, but security researchers hope the new awareness isn't just a phase.

-"We've got their attention, and now we've really gotta go out there and help them step up their game," Kevin Haley, a director of security response at Symantec, said about the public.
+"We've got [the public's] attention, and now we've really got to go out there and help them step up their game," Kevin Haley, a director of security response at Symantec.
 "It's going to have to be people like us providing simple solutions.
 We're not going to turn every person into a security expert."

 The security industry has an opportunity, but it can't drag its feet.
 Shields noted that every breach has a "decay period of awareness," meaning that eventually people will forget about it.
 Still, he said, "the awareness that comes out of these breaches, if we do it right, is very valuable."

-The changes won't happen in 2018, or even in the next five years, Reitinger said.
-He actually thinks it'll get worse over the next year, but that eventually, by the next decade, things should be better.
+The change won't happen all at once in 2018, or even in the next five years, Reitinger said.
+He actually thinks things will get worse over the next year, but that eventually, by the next decade, life should be better.

 "The situation has gotten worse and the level of awareness has clearly gotten up," he said.
 "But it's not yet where it needs to be."